- New 25 million gallon per day (MGD), $257-million membrane bioreactor (MBR) water reclamation facility

 - The initial phase of the project will provide 25 mgd of capacity to meet both discharge and reuse standards, with the ability to expand future capacity up to 50 mgd

-CNLV Constructors II, a joint venture between CH2M and New-Com Construction, was selected by the City of North Las Vegas in 2008 to provide construction manager at-risk services for a new 25 MGD, $257-million membrane bioreactor water reclamation facility.
+CNLV Constructors II, a joint venture between Jacobs and New-Com Construction, was selected by the City of North Las Vegas in 2008 to provide construction manager at-risk services for a new 25-mgd, $257-million membrane bioreactor water reclamation facility.
 Scheduled to be operational by May 2011, the new facility provides reclaimed water for use in industrial and recreational applications, including turf irrigation for golf courses, schools, and municipal parks.

-CH2M’s pre-construction services for the City of North Las Vegas included value engineering and constructibility reviews of the design documents developed by the City’s selected engineer.
-CH2M identified numerous opportunities to save capital costs, including relocating the project site, rearranging facility layouts, optimize treatment processes for long-term operations, and realigning access roads to provide simplified entry and exit for deliveries and maintenance vehicles.
+Jacobs’ pre-construction services for the City of North Las Vegas included value engineering and constructibility reviews of the design documents developed by the City’s selected engineer.
+Jacobs identified numerous opportunities to save capital costs, including relocating the project site, rearranging facility layouts, optimize treatment processes for long-term operations, and realigning access roads to provide simplified entry and exit for deliveries and maintenance vehicles.

 Construction began in November 2008, with substantial completion by May 2011.
 From California to Kansas to Massachusetts, more than 800 people across America were put to work providing materials and equipment for this landmark project—a project that has also given the local economy a boost by creating more than 500 jobs in Las Vegas alone.
 “Construction of the facility has provided some stability in our struggling economy,” said North Las Vegas Mayor Shari Buck.
 “It has created 500 jobs locally and is generating business that reverberates across the country by the type of supplies and technology it takes to make this a state-of-the-art facility.”